 - Organize your funeral and create your legacy

-The 128-page book, in paperback and eBook formats (to come), is a quick, easy read, with colorful photographs and bonus online information.
+The 128-page book, in paperback and eBook formats, is a quick, easy read, with colorful photographs and bonus online information.
 Each of the 100 Bucket List items include links to helpful internet articles that expand on each point.

 There’s also a handy 50-item Executor’s Checklist, guidance for the person who will take care of your after-death details, available as a free downloadable PDF here.